 Those days are over.
 Today, the only way to go to Devil’s Pool is to fork over the cash for the official Livingstone Island tour, ran by Tongabezi, departing from the Royal Livingstone Hotel.

 Besides, would you really want to risk your life with an unofficial tour guide, even if it did exist?
 There really isn’t any way to get here on your own.
+You can see the picture below that shows the Devil’s Pool Victoria Falls location in respect to Livingstone Island.

 We traveled to Victoria Falls as part of an Oasis Overland tour across Africa, and Devil’s Pool was an optional excursion during our 56-Day Coast-to-Coast Trip.
 So our tour leader booked the trip on our behalf, which made it very easy.
 You can visit Oasis Overland to find out info about their Africa trips and we definitely recommend them (more on that in a future post).